yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 ## Preliminary

-Today's group meeting was awesome and inspired me regarding some questions I've been thinking lately..
+Today's group meeting was awesome and inspired me regarding some questions I've been thinking lately.
 Here, I provide some materials related to LLM reasoning topics regarding today disscussion.
 Additionally, I share some conclusions from a recent literature survey and results from empirical studies I've conducted to validate the effectiveness of current reasoning methods.
 Hope to receive more feedbacks.